mrzv/reeber/ext/Catch2/docs/tutorial.md

 ## Getting Catch2

 Ideally you should be using Catch2 through its [CMake integration](cmake-integration.md#top).
-Catch2 also provides pkg-config files and single TU distribution, but this documentation will assume you are using CMake.
-If you are using single-TU distribution instead, remember to replace the included header with `catch_amalgamated.hpp`.
+Catch2 also provides pkg-config files and two file (header + cpp) distribution, but this documentation will assume you are using CMake.
+If you are using the two file distribution instead, remember to replace the included header with `catch_amalgamated.hpp` ([step by step instructions](migrate-v2-to-v3.md#how-to-migrate-projects-from-v2-to-v3)).

 ## Writing tests